Differences between PDRacer and Bolger Brick

 After cutting out the pieces, the only usable leftover piece is 8" x 32".
 Because she was designed as an exercise (and not as a practical boat), if built exactly per her plans, the design has numerous problems which Bolger readily conveyed.
 None the less, the Brick is widely adored by boat builders everywhere, and some of them have been built.

-The Brick is often mis-quoted as the sole inspiration for the duck class.
-Not only do they have completely different hull shapes and properties, but there is a key conceptual difference.
+There are many differences between the Bolger Brick (and other box boat designs) and the duck class, most importantly is a key conceptual difference.
 The Brick is a design that is built by following a specific set of plans that you purchase from Phil Bolger and Friends company.
 The PDRacer class does not have specified plans, instead we all design our own box boats, and build them to suit our individual needs.
 What makes a box boat qualify to use the Puddle Duck name, is the boat must fit within the definition of our class rules, which also grants that boat the ability to use our handicap rating for mixed class racing with other boats.
 Having looked at every single duck ever registered, I can tell you that no two of them are exactly alike.

 |Rocker||8" max depth||6" max depth which will carry 630 lbs at the point where the bow and stern transom touch the water.|